English (ENG)

 ENG 108: World Literature II (4)

-Recommended Prerequisite: WR 115 with a grade of C or better, or comparable placement test scores.
+Recommended Prerequisite: WR 115 or higher with a grade of C or better, or comparable placement test scores.

 Terms Typically Offered: Winter